cTFk1ller/firebase-mapping/README.md

-# Firebase-Mapping Script
+# Firebase Apk Vulnerability Scanner Script

-Firebase mapping is a tool made by and for hackers.
-Extract the Firebase URL from an apk and check to see if it's vulnerable or has permissions. like deleting, adding, or querying records.
-I am not responsible for any misuse.
+Firebase Apk Vulnerability Scanner is a tool made for hackers.
+It extracts the Firebase URL from an apk and checks to see if it's vulnerable or has permissions correctly added to it.
+It will check if the Firebase URL has read and write permissions.

 ## Installation
 Install it manually, by running these commands